IQSS/dataverse/doc/release-notes/8424-signposting.md

 }
 ```

- * `describedby` is required by [Signposting](https://signposting.org/).
-It shows the link to the metadata
-which describes the resources that is the origin of the link.
  * `useDefaultFileType` and `defaultFileTypeValue` are used in combination to provide extra `Dataset` type to DV
    datasets. `AboutPage` is required by `Signposting`, hence always present in the datasets.
 Whilst a second type
    could be configured to better reflect the actual scholarly type of the dataset.